Pierre-Emmanuel41/communication/README.md

 # 1) Presentation

 When developers work on a client/server application, they always need to send and receive data from the remote.
-One simple way to do so, is to use directly sockets provided by java.net package.
-However, if the request needs to be sent sent from another thread in order not to freeze the client graphical user interface, then the developer needs to develop its own asynchronous API.
+One simple way to do so is to use directly sockets provided by java.net package.
+However, if the request needs to be sent from another thread in order not to freeze the client graphical user interface, then the developer needs to develop its own asynchronous API.
 This project has been created in order to send bytes to a remote and to receive bytes from the remote in an asynchronous way.

 This API support TCP/IP and UDP protocol.